Ramna Garhwa

 Ramna is one of the administrative blocks of Garhwa district, Jharkhand state, India.

 About Ramna Garhwa Jharkhand

 Ramna a Taluka/Block, is located 23 km from Garhwa.
 Ramna is located in north west of Garhwa.
 It is one of the border location of Jharkhand.
 It's well covered by Vodafone, Airtel, Uninor, Reliance, BSNL, Aircel, Idea, Airtel 3G, like cellular networks.

-Languages

-Languages spoken here include Asuri, an Austroasiatic language spoken by approximately 17 000 in India, largely in the southern part of Palamu; and Bhojpuri, a tongue in the Bihari language group with almost 40 000 000 speakers, written in both the Devanagari and Kaithi scripts.
+Demographics

+According to the 2011 census of India, Ramna CD block had a total population of 70,584, of which the entire population lived in rural areas.
+Ramna had a sex ratio of 931 females per 1000 males and a literacy rate of 57.09%.
+Population in the age range 0–6 years was 12,969.
+Scheduled Castes numbered 19,363 (27.43%) and Scheduled Tribes numbered 8,770 (12.42%).

+Language and religion

+Hindus are the majority community in the block.

+The majority language spoken in this block is Hindi and a dialect of Bhojpuri and Magahi.